-Our School will begin by filling the lower elementary classrooms in order to build a cohort of Montessori-experienced students who will graduate into our upper elementary program.
-We will then move quickly to introduce kindergarten in year two and junior high by the fourth year.
+Our School began by filling the lower elementary classrooms in order to build a cohort of Montessori-experienced students who will graduate into our upper elementary program.
+We then introduced kindergarten in year two and junior high in the fourth year.